 To aid you in your furry fun-times and life adventures, we created a list of 101 fun things to do with your dog – 101 ways to play with, celebrate, and pamper your pooch.

-We all know that everything is always more fun with your fur babies, sidekicks, and adventure buddies by your side.
-They get lose-your-mind excited over a car ride or walk at the park (even though you’ve been there a hundred times).
-They love to run with uninhibited joy.
-They know how to live fully, play till they’re pooped, and they get crazily excited over the little things … and they motivate us to do the same.
+We all know that everything is more fun with your fur babies, sidekicks, and adventure buddies by your side.
+They get crazily excited over the little things … and they motivate us to do the same.

 So, who better to spend more time with than your loving and loyal dog and furry best friend.

 There are enormous doggone benefits of this together time.
-It strengthens the bond between you and your dog, it socializes your dog and exposes them to new people, places, and things.
-Not to mention the joy it brings to their day … and yours.
+It strengthens the bond between you and your dog, it socializes your dog, it exposes them to new people, places, and things and it brings to their day … and yours.

 They do so much for us … it’s the least we can do for them.